 For a complete overview of the CCFP and its functions, please view the General Information page.

-- New Draft Priorities for the Consolidated Community Funding Pool
+- Funding Priorities for the FY 2017-2018 Cycle of the Consolidated Community Funding Pool

 - Public Hearing Notice on Proposed Five-Year Consolidated Plan for FY2016-2020 and Proposed Consolidated Plan One-Year Action Plan For FY 2016

 - CCFP Review: Steering Committee Report July 2014

 - Consolidated Plan One-Year Action Plan for FY2015